Automotive design: Design development cycle

 The design process occurs concurrently with other product engineers who will be engineering the styling data for meeting performance, manufacturing, and safety regulations.
-From mid-phase, back and forth interactions between the designers and product engineers culminate into a finished product be manufacturing ready.
+From mid-phase, back-and-forth interactions between the designers and product engineers culminate into a finished product being manufacturing-ready.

 Apart from this the engineering team parallelly works in the following areas.
 Product Engineering (Body In White Sheetmetal Design and Plastic engineering), NVH Development team, Prototype development, Powertrain engineering, Physical Vehicle validation, Tool and Die development, and Manufacturing process design.

 Development team

 The design team for a specific model consists of a chief designer and an exterior as well as an interior designer.
 In some cases, all three roles are done by one designer.
-Several junior designers are involved in the development process as well who make specific contributions all overseen by the chief designer.
+Several junior designers are involved in the development process as well and make specific contributions all overseen by the chief designer.
 Apart from this, the color and trim designer works closely with other designers.
 The clay model team and digital model team work closely with the styling team all located within the studio.
 Apart from this, there would be studio heads, studio managers, and prototype engineers who would work across all teams in the studio.
 The total team size for developing a full car usually ranges from 25 to 40 members and the development time lasts for more than 24 months until signed-off for tooling and production.
-Thereafter a smaller team would be working until vehicle launch.
+After that, a smaller team would be working until the vehicle launch.

 History

+In the early days of the automobile, manufacturers prioritized function over form, focusing on building simple, reliable, and affordable vehicles.
+Some automakers began incorporating artists to combine styling with engineering.
+Visual appeal remained secondary to technical and safety advancements until the 1930s, an era that, despite its financial challenges, became a high point of creative coachbuilding.
+World War II halted the momentum, but it evolved when the industry restarted in the late 1940s, heavily influenced by the Jet Age.

+Automobile design is an artistic form.
+However, the artwork and models created by designers are routinely destroyed so as not to be seen by competing automakers.
+Great car designers are visionary artists who can translate their ideas from sketches and models into tangible vehicles.
+Their work is a blend of artistry and engineering, shaped by collaborations with engineers who help bring their creative concepts to life.
+Some automobile forms have served to influence the success and careers of successive designers.

+The design process is being transformed by new technologies.
+Artificial intelligence (AI) and generative design software are automating repetitive, time-consuming tasks such as sketches and clay models.
+Rather than replacing human artists, new technologies can amplify their creative work, freeing designers to focus on innovation and high-level conceptualization.